datopian/ckan-cloud-docker/DEPLOYING.md

   This is the domain name that Traefik should respond to.
 Requests to any other domain not configured as a `Host` rule will result in Traefik not being able to handle the request.

 > Note: All the necessary configuration items are marked with `TODO` flags in the `traefik.toml` configuration file.
+They have to be set properly in order to make sure that the ckan instance is accessible by the domain name (site_url).

 ---